Melissa Vargas: Career

-Fenerbahçe (2018–present)
+Fenerbahçe (2018)

-On 29 June 2018, she was transferred to Turkey for Fenerbahçe Opet and started her career as a fairy tale.
+On 29 June 2018, she was transferred to Turkey for Fenerbahçe Opet.

 She played in the Chinese League in the first halves of the Sultans League in the 2021, 2022 and 2023 seasons and returned to Fenerbahçe for the second halves of those seasons.

 On 10 April 2021, the application made by the Turkish Volleyball Federation for Vargas to obtain citizenship of the Republic of Turkey was approved and President Recep Tayyip Erdoğan presented Melissa Vargas with her TR ID Card.

 On 9 July 2024, she renewed her contract with Fenerbahçe Opet for 3 years.

 International career

 Cuba

 Vargas has limited international experience with Cuba, appearing in the 2014 FIVB Women's World Championship, 2015 FIVB Women's World Cup, and in three editions of the FIVB World Grand Prix.

 In 2016, after suffering a shoulder injury while playing for Agel Prostějov, Vargas returned to Cuba for treatment.
 After finding Cuban facilities lacking, she sought treatment elsewhere, at which point the Cuban Federation imposed a four-year ban on Vargas for what they described as "insulting and undisciplined attitudes toward her country."